3dprogramin/thinkpad-p51-archbang/issues+fixes/gpu/README.md

 Issue
 ---
-Getting the NVIDIA graphics card working on linux is usually a \`hard\` job to do.
-In the past, I managed to get my card from previous laptop working on kali linux, but after following a LONG tutorial.
+Getting the NVIDIA graphics card working on linux is usually a \`hard\` task to achieve.
+In the past, I managed to get my NVIDIA card (from previous laptop) working on kali linux, but after lots of testing and following a LONG tutorial.

 This time, decided to start from the bottom, and go one step at the time.

-Will be starting with the arch docs on NVIDIA.
+The arch documentation is one of the best you can find on-line, so that's how I'll start.

 Fix
 -----

 #### It's important to read the documentation from arch website first.
-### Most importantly, you should read this [NVIDIA](https://wiki.archlinux.org/index.php/NVIDIA), [NVIDIA Optimus](https://wiki.archlinux.org/index.php/NVIDIA_Optimus)
+### Most importantly, you should read this [NVIDIA](https://wiki.archlinux.org/index.php/NVIDIA), [NVIDIA Optimus](https://wiki.archlinux.org/index.php/NVIDIA_Optimus), [Bumblebee](https://wiki.archlinux.org/index.php/Bumblebee)
-The links above are very important, because depending on your card, you might need different drivers, although for ThinkPad P51, this should work without any problems.
+The links above are very important, because depending on your card, you might need different drivers, although for ThinkPad P51, what you'll read below should work without problems.

 ---------------------

-- `sudo pacman -S nvidia-lts lib32-nvidia-utils nvidia-settings`
+- Install the driver: `sudo pacman -S nvidia-lts lib32-nvidia-utils nvidia-settings`

+- Add a [pacman hook](https://wiki.archlinux.org/index.php/NVIDIA#Pacman_hook) in order for the initframs to update when the driver updates

 - reboot

-- `sudo nvidia-xconfig` - this creats a  Xorg config file, /etc/X11/Xorg.conf
+- `sudo nvidia-xconfig` - this creates a  Xorg config file, /etc/X11/Xorg.conf

+- add 2 lines to the bottom of the `~/.xinitrc` file like [NVIDIA_Optimus#Using_nvidia](https://wiki.archlinux.org/index.php/NVIDIA_Optimus#Using_nvidia)

+- reboot

-- NVIDIA driver in use at this point `lspci -v`, but problem is some fonts are way too big, this is because of edid dpi option
+- NVIDIA driver should be in use at this point, `lspci -v` to confirm, but problem is some fonts are way too big, this is because of edid dpi option

+- Booting was possible only with Hybrid graphics card option set in BIOS at this point.
+Discrete wasn't booting (possibly even after step 2)

 - `sudo nvidia-xconfig --no-use-edid-dpi` - regenerate the Xorg config, without edid

-- Now, our fonts are a bit too small ... to fix it, I've installed some xorg fonts pacakges
+- Now, our fonts are a bit too small ... to fix it, I've installed some xorg fonts packages

 ```
 xorg-font-util 1.3.1-1